maciej-mazur-github/dragon-rockets/README.md

 The repository supports the following operations:

 1. Add a new rocket.
 When the new rocket is added, its status should be “On ground” (it’s the initial score).
+Use <code>boolean addNewRocketToRepository(String rocketName)</code> method.
 2. Assign rocket to mission.
 Rocket can be assigned only to 1 mission.
+The mission can have multiple rockets.
+Use <code>boolean assignRocketToMission(String rocketName, String missionName)</code> method.
-3. Change rocket status (see list possible statuses below).
+3. Change rocket status (see list of possible statuses below).
+Use <code>void setRocketStatus(String rocketName, String missionName, RocketStatus newStatus)</code> method.
 4. Add a new mission.
-When the new mission is added, its status should be “Scheduled”)
+When the new mission is added, its status should be “Scheduled”).
+Use <code>boolean addNewMission(String missionName)</code> method.
-5. Assign rockets to the mission (the mission can have multiple rockets)
-6. Change mission status
+5. Change mission status.
+Use <code>boolean setMissionStatus(String missionName, MissionStatus newStatus)</code> method.
-7. Get a summary of missions by number of rockets assigned.
+6. Get a summary of missions by number of rockets assigned.
 Missions with the same number of rockets should be ordered in descending alphabetical order.
+Use <code>List\<MissionSummary> getSummary()</code> method.
-8. Print mission details to the console.
+7. Print mission details to the console.
+Use <code>void printMissionSummary()</code> method.
-9. Statuses of rockets and missions:
+8. Statuses of rockets and missions:
 <br><br>
    <pre>
     a.
 Rocket can have statuses: